alangrainger/obsidian-portable/README.md

 These are **unofficial** portable builds of Obsidian for Windows.

+You can find the latest build here: [Latest build](https://github.com/alangrainger/obsidian-portable/releases/latest)

+And you can find all builds here: [All builds](https://github.com/alangrainger/obsidian-portable/releases)

 ---

+## Instructions to do it yourself

 If you don't want to trust an internet stranger, you can create your own portable build of Obsidian in about 5 minutes: